armbrustlab/Thaps_Catl/README.md

 - WGCNA.R: Script that runs WGCNA clustering
 - GLM_DE.R: Script that does differential expression analysis using EdgeR.

-# Instruction for running scripts:
+# Instructions for running scripts:

 1. Download all data .csv files from Zenodo (link).
 There are two files: all_abundance_TPM.csv and XXX.csv
 2. Create a folder on your desktop called Thaps_Catl, and save all files and code into that folder (~/Desktop/Thaps_Catl).